-Wei Zhu is a program assistant for the SSRC program on Religion and the Public Sphere and an editorial assistant for The Immanent Frame.
+Wei Zhu is a program associate for the SSRC program on Religion and the Public Sphere and an editorial associate for The Immanent Frame.
 He graduated from Brown University with a B.A. in Economics and in International Relations.
+He tweets at @newyorkwei.

 Posts by Wei Zhu: